qwebes/trip_planner/README.md

 This system calculates the most efficient or cost-effective paths between railway stations.
 It integrates graph theory with real-time visualization to map geographic data directly into the terminal environment.

 ## Key Features:
-- **Dijkstra’s Algorithm Implementation:** Efficient pathfinding based on two primary weights: travel duration (time) and ticket pricing (cost).
+- **Dijkstra’s Algorithm:** calculate the optimal path through a weighted graph.
+Users can optimize for two different criteria: time or price.

-- **Geographic Visualization:** High-fidelity rendering of Ukraine's national borders and station hubs using ftxui::Canvas.
+- **Geographic Visualization:** uses the ftxui::Canvas API to render Ukraine's national borders and cities directly in the terminal from GeoJSON data.

-- **Coordinate Projection Model:** Mathematical transformation of Longitude/Latitude coordinates into a discrete terminal-based coordinate system.
+- **Coordinate Projection:** Mathematical transformation of Longitude/Latitude coordinates into a discrete coordinate system.

-- **Interactive Spatial Interaction**: Mouse-event handling for selecting arbitrary points on the map.
+- **Interactive TUI**: Full support for mouse events, allowing users to select custom locations by clicking on the map.

 ---

 ## Interface Showcases
 #### The main system view
 ![Main Interface](screenshots/menu.png)